Honors in Major

 Requirements for Honors-in-English program

-1. Students who have entered the University in fall 2008 and in subsequent years must achieve a minimum cumulative GPA of 3.40 in order to graduate with a University Honors designation, and your in-major grade point average must be 3.50 or above.
-Students enrolled prior to fall 2008 date need a minimum cumulative GPA of 3.20.
+1. Students must achieve a minimum cumulative GPA of 3.40 to graduate with a University Honors designation, and have an in-major grade point average of 3.50 or higher.

-2. You take two 700-level courses for Honors credit, usually in the junior year.
-Forms for designating courses "honors" must be picked up, signed by your instructor(s), and submitted to the Registrar’s Office by the third Friday of the semester in which you take the course(s).
+2. Two 700-level courses for Honors credit, usually in the junior year.
+Forms for designating courses “honors” must be picked up, signed by your instructor(s), the English Honors in Major Director, and submitted to the Registrar’s Office by the last day to add courses.

 I think I've done a higher level of work and met like-minded students.
 The thesis was a wonderful chance to explore my talents, and my participation in the program will be helpful if I later decide to pursue graduate study. --an English major

-3. You take an English Major Seminar, English 697, 698, or 787.
+3. The English Major Seminar, English 787.
 The seminar is a small, research-oriented course.
 Topics and professors vary by semester.
-This class requires permission of the instructor for pre-registration (note details in course description) and is usually taken in the semester before the thesis is to be written
+This class requires permission of the instructor for preregistration (note details in course description) and is usually taken in the semester before the thesis is to be written.